ServerlessOpsIO/serverlessops-workshops/01-up-and-running/02-microservices/README.md

 <summary><strong>Answer</strong></summary>
 <p>

 The SSL certificate for S3 only supports Amazon S3's own domain names.
-To use an SSL cert with our own domain name we'dd need to use AWS CloudFront as our CDN and have it serve content from our S3 bucket.
+To use an SSL cert with our own domain name we'd need to use AWS CloudFront as our CDN and have it serve content from our S3 bucket.
 Deploying CloudFront can be time consuming so it was dropped from this module.
 </p>
 </details>

-Q. What are some security issues with this deployment.
+Q. What are some security issues with this application deployment.

 <details>
 <summary><strong>Answer</strong></summary>
 <p>
+Some of note are:

-* No account verification.
+* There's no account verification or even signup.
-* wild-rydes-ride-requests and wild-rides-ride-fleet APIs have no authentication and authorization on them
+* _wild-rydes-ride-requests_ and _wild-rides-ride-fleet_ APIs have no authentication and authorization on them.
+* the aforementioned lack of SSL.

 </p>
 </details>